scaleway/terraform-provider-scaleway/docs/guides/migration_guide_v2.md

 ## Resources

-All resources are from now on prefixed by `scaleway`, their product category and their product name (`scaleway_{product-category-name}_{product-name}_{resource-name}`).
+All resources are from now on prefixed by `scaleway` and their product name (`scaleway_{product-name}_{resource-name}`).
-For instances an S3 bucket belongs to the `Storage` product category and is a resource of the `Object` product.
+For instances an S3 bucket belongs to the `object` product and is a resource of type `bucket`.
 Hence it is named: `scaleway_object_bucket`.

 ### Migration guide for renamed resources

 Because the resources changed their name, we cannot use automatic state migration.
-We will first manually remove the resource from the terraform state and then use [`terraform import`](https://www.terraform.io/docs/import/usage.html) to import existing resources to a renamed resource.
+We will first get the identifier of the resource, then remove the resource from the terraform state and then use [`terraform import`](https://www.terraform.io/docs/import/usage.html) to import existing resources to a renamed resource.

 For instance, let's suppose that you have resource in `fr-par-1` such as: